NicolasBernaerts/dns323-scripts/README.md

 dns323-scripts
 ==============

-Various scripts for DNS-323 running funplug
+Various scripts for DNS-323 running funplug 0.7.

+All installation informations are available from http://bernaerts.dyndns.org/nas